muratk5n/thirdwave/en/README.md

 Hungarian FM talking about US/EU natgas deal (on ships, as LNG):
 Supposedly shipments wld make up for a future RU shortfall but the amount planned is only enough for 10% of EU's need.
-Chump change.
+Mere appetizer not the main course.

 ---